rohith0087/vibeguard/README.md

   - May flag variables containing keywords as substrings (e.g., `display_token = "..."` might be flagged because it contains `token`).
   - Will not detect secrets assigned without quotes or using less common keywords.
 - **SQL Injection (VG002):**
+  - **Only detects unsafe formatting (f-string / %-format) when performed _directly inside_ the database execution call (e.g., `cursor.execute(f"...")`).
+It does NOT detect cases where the unsafe query string is built first and then passed as a variable (e.g., `query = f"..."; cursor.execute(query)`).**
   - May flag legitimate uses of f-strings or %-formatting as arguments within a `.execute()` call if they are not the query itself (e.g., `cursor.execute(f"Log marker: {var}", real_query)` could be flagged).
   - Will not detect SQLi constructed via simple string concatenation (`"SELECT..." + var`) or using `.format()`.
-  - May miss SQLi if unusual database execution method names are used or if the query is built across multiple lines.
+  - May miss SQLi if unusual database execution method names are used.
 - **Comments/Docstrings:** May flag patterns within comments or docstrings.

-Future versions may use more advanced techniques (like AST parsing) to improve accuracy.
+Future versions will likely use more advanced techniques (like AST parsing) to improve accuracy and detect more cases.

 ## Contributing / Feedback

-_(Optional: Add instructions here later if you want contributions or specify how users can provide feedback - e.g., link to your GitHub repository issues page)._
+Feedback is welcome!
+Please report issues or suggest features on the [GitHub Issues page](https://github.com/rohith0087/vibeguard/issues). <!-- Updated link -->

 ## License

 This project is licensed under the **MIT License**.
-See the [LICENSE](LICENSE) file for details. <!-- Create a LICENSE file with MIT text -->
+See the [LICENSE](LICENSE) file for details.